rust-lang/book/nostarch/chapter16.md

 Listing 16-4: A thread with a closure that attempts to capture a reference to `v` from a main thread that drops `v`

-If we were allowed to run this code, there’s a possibility the spawned thread would be immediately put in the background without running at all.
+If Rust allowed us to run this code, there’s a possibility the spawned thread would be immediately put in the background without running at all.
 The spawned thread has a reference to `v` inside, but the main thread immediately drops `v`, using the `drop` function we discussed in Chapter 15.
 Then, when the